 Our Mission: To give children the power to help, through performance, in the healing process.

-"You Gotta Have Heart 2013" to benefit SmileTrain.
+"You Gotta Have Heart 2013" raised funds for SmileTrain.

 "You Gotta Have Heart 2012" was dedicated to and raised money for The Casey Young Foundation.